slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 'For the friends: everything.
 For the others: the law.'

-> *Politicians don't get educated.
-They get bought.*
+> *'Politicians don't get educated.
+They get bought.'*

 > *'The hardest thing in the world to understand is the income tax.'*